5 Days in Paris: Complete First-Timer Itinerary

 Tips

-- → Watch for pickpockets and bracelet sellers around the tower base.
+- → Pickpockets and bracelet hustlers cluster at the tower base—keep moving.

 - → If you're afraid of heights, stay on the 2nd floor—views are excellent and platforms feel wider.